Fire Ant Control

 If a series of itchy ant bites hasn’t given away the fact that fire ants are present, there are some telltale signs that you may have more than just a few fire ants around.
 The biggest dead giveaway is their ant mounds which you may stick out like a sore thumb after a period of heavy rainfall.
 Unlike other ant mound types, the fire ant mound will not have any type of opening because the fire ants come and go via underground tunnels.

 Fire ants are one of the most common pest found in the north Houston area, and no city or yard is immune to them.
-If you find yourself with a fire ant problem in Kingwood, Humble, Atascocita, Porter, New Caney, Cleveland, Splendora Texas then call the experts at FullScope Pest Control for a free fire ant control estimate, 832-898-0190.
+You are probably very familiar with the image of fire ant mounds above and realize that inside that mound are those viscous biting pest, fire ants.
+If you find yourself with a fire ant problem in Kingwood, Humble, Atascocita, Porter, New Caney, Cleveland, Tavola, Bentwater, Conroe, Splendora Texas then call the experts at FullScope Pest Control for a free estimates, 832-898-0190.
+We also perform this service to all our recurring maintenance customers as a courtesy around your home and office areas.
+Fire ant control and extermination near you has never been easier and more affordable.

 Fire ant mounds can reach up to a height of eighteen inches if they are not disturbed on ranges and pastures but typically when mounds are formed in residential areas they will only be a few inches tall.
 Fire ant mounds are widespread in areas where it is sunny and open.
 We tend to really start finding an increase in mound activity in the later part of the year, when evenings start getting cooler and the ant and brood need to be kept warmer in the sun.